Airbus A330

 The Airbus A330 is a wide-body airliner developed and produced by Airbus.

 Airbus began developing larger A300 derivatives in the mid–1970s, giving rise to the A330 twinjet as well as the Airbus A340 quadjet, and launched both designs along with their first orders in June 1987.
 The A330-300, the first variant, took its maiden flight in November 1992 and entered service with Air Inter in January 1994.
 The A330-200, a shortened longer-range variant, followed in 1998 with Canada 3000 as the launch operator.

 The A330 shares many underpinnings with the airframe of the early A340 variants, most notably the same wing components, and by extension the same structure.
 However, the A330 has two main landing gear legs instead of three, lower weights, and slightly different fuselage lengths.
-Both airliners have fly-by-wire controls as well as a similar glass cockpit to increase the commonality.
+Both airliners have fly-by-wire controls as well as a similar glass cockpit on order to increase commonality between the types.
 The A330 was Airbus's first airliner to offer a choice of three engines: the General Electric CF6, Pratt & Whitney PW4000, or the Rolls-Royce Trent 700.
 The A330-300 has a range of 11,750 km with 277 passengers, while the shorter A330-200 can cover 13,450 km with 247 passengers.
-Other variants include the A330-200F dedicated freighter, the A330 MRTT military tanker, and the ACJ330 corporate jet.
+Other variants include the A330-200F dedicated freighter, the A330 MRTT military aerial refueling variant, and the ACJ330 corporate jet.
 The A330 MRTT was proposed as the EADS/Northrop Grumman KC-45 for the US Air Force's KC-X competition, but lost to the Boeing KC-46 in appeal after an initial win.